jundalisay/sp/content/en/research/dampier/holland/chapter-06.md

   url: https://en.wikipedia.org/wiki/William_Dampier
 image: "/covers/voyage.jpg"
 description: "On April 8, 1684 we sailed from the isle of Juan Fernandez with the wind at south-east"
-icon: "/icons/dampier.png"
+icon: "William Dampier"
 ---

-We CONTINUE IN BATAVIA ROAD TO REFIT, TO GET PROVISIONS.
+### We Continue In Batavia Road To Refit, To Get Provisions

 We found in Batavia Road a great many ships at anchor, most Dutch, and but one English ship named the Fleet frigate, commanded by one Merry.